BorislavN/multi-chat/readme.md

 The server implementation - https://github.com/BorislavN/javafx-demo/blob/main/unicast/src/main/java/app/unicast/nio/ChatServer.java

-Looked around on the web and found different solutions, that enable socket/websocket communication.
-While it does work, it seems like black magic to say the least.

 So, I decided to create this repository.
 Here I will try to implement a cross-platform chat, one that enables both JavaScript and JavaFX clients to communicate using WebSocket protocol.